octo-technology/OpenTezos/docs/tezos-basics/operations.md

 This chapter introduces the notion of _Operations_ on Tezos, more commonly known as _Transactions_ on other blockchains.

 ## Implicit accounts and smart contracts
-Let's first talk about the two types of addresses in Tezos [[1]](/tezos-basics/intro_to_operation#referencess):
+Let's start by talking about the two types of addresses in Tezos [[1]](/tezos-basics/intro_to_operation#referencess):
 * Implicit accounts are accounts that are linked to a public key.
 Their addresses start with _tz1_, _tz2_, and _tz3_ (depending on the chosen signature scheme) and the hash of the public key.
 They are created by a transfer operation to the account public key hash.
 Only implicit accounts can be registered as delegates and participate in baking.
 * Smart contracts are also called `Originated accounts` and are created with an origination operation.
 Their addresses start with _KT1_.
 They don’t have a corresponding secret key.
 They run some Michelson code each time they receive an operation.
+* //TODO: "some" ?? on peut être plus explicite? c'est bizarre comme tournure.

 ## Tezos operations
-An operation is a message sent from one address to another address, this message is represented as:
+An operation is a message sent from one address to another.
+The message is represented as:
 ```js
 type operation = {
   amount: amount; (* amount being sent *)